LFhase/PAIR/README.md

    <!--  <a href="https://icml.cc/media/PosterPDFs/ICML%202022/a8acc28734d4fe90ea24353d901ae678.png"> <img src="https://img.shields.io/badge/Poster-grey?logo=airplayvideo&logoColor=white" alt="Poster"></a> -->
 </p>

-This repo contains the sample code for reproducing the results of our ICLR 2023: *[Pareto Invariant Risk Minimization](https://arxiv.org/abs/2206.07766)*, which has also been presented at [ICML PODS](https://sites.google.com/view/scis-workshop/home) Workshop. 😆😆😆
+This repo contains the sample code for reproducing the results of our ICLR 2023: *[Pareto Invariant Risk Minimization: Towards Mitigating the Optimization Dilemma in Out-of-Distribution Generalization](https://arxiv.org/abs/2206.07766)*, which has also been presented at [ICML PODS](https://sites.google.com/view/scis-workshop/home) Workshop. 😆😆😆

 TODO items: